silverstripe/silverstripe-hybridsessions/README.md

 Adds a session handler that tries storing the session in an encrypted cookie when possible, and if not ( because the session is too large, or headers have already been set) stores it in the database.

-This allows using SilverStripe on multiple servers without sticky sessions (as long as you solve other multi-server issues like asset storage and databases).
+This allows using Silverstripe on multiple servers without sticky sessions (as long as you solve other multi-server issues like asset storage and databases).

 ## Requirements